ChrstphrHll/npc_gen/students/Hessos Adorellan.md

   int: 14
   str: 8
   wis: 12
-track: Exploration
-trait: I'm oblivious to etiquette and social expectations.
-trait1: Punctual
-trait2: Pharissical
 year: 1
+guild: Alderden
+partyID: 43
 ---
 # Hessos Adorellan
 ---
 ### Description
 - 1st year Gnome Wizard in Alderden
-- wavy blue hair that's geled back, Gray eyes, and Tan skin
+- wavy blue hair that's geled back, Green eyes, and Tan skin
 - Is Punctual and Pharissical, and has Optimism as their ideal

 ### Organizations